 This string ends in an overhead and leaves Spawn at +4 on block.
 Be sure to block high at the end of this string before Spawn drops down.
 The final hit of this string can be Flawless Blocked, leaving Spawn punishable at -11.
 This string will also trigger a Krushing Blow if the 3rd hit connects on its own.
-Typically, Spawn will whiff the first 2 hits of this string in order to trigger its Krushing Blow.
-If you see Spawn use this string from afar, do not try to whiff punish him, and instead immediately block before the 3rd hit connects.
+Spawn may at times throw this move out, whiffing the first 2 hits of this string in order to trigger its Krushing Blow.
+If you see Spawn use this string from afar, do not try to whiff punish him.
+Instead, immediately block before the 3rd hit connects.

 Back From Hell

-One of Spawn’s main forms of offense is using his Back From Hell (,) string which leaves him at +2 on block.
-Normally, the safest option is to simply block after ,.
-If Spawn follows up with an attack such as a + or +,,, it will be blocked leaving Spawn at a disadvantage.
-In addition, be prepared to use a Throw Escape in case Spawn tries to go for a throw.
+One of Spawn’s main forms of offense is using his Back From Hell (,) string which leaves him at +2 on block, allowing him to guarantee a + poke.
+Normally, the safest option after this is to continue blocking and focus on defending against Spawn’s next attack.
+Spawn may mix this up by going for a throw instead, so be prepared to use a Throw Escape as well.
 Although you’ll be safe by blocking, there are also a number of options to counter Spawn’s next attack.

-1. Poke – Using a + poke after , can interrupt Spawn’s next attack.
-If Spawn follows up with a slower attack, poking will put a stop to his offense.
+Poke – Using a + poke after Spawn’s , can interrupt him out of his next attack.
 Additionally, poking will interrupt Spawn’s ,Hold+ string if it’s used.
 Poking however can be quite risky because if Spawn backdashes, then he will be able to whiff punish your poke.

-2. Jump – Jumping after , is another viable option.
-If Spawn tries to walk back or backdash to whiff punish your poke, this will give enough room to jump out of Spawn’s attack.
-Since many of Spawn’s attacks have high recovery, it is easy to whiff punish him after a jump.
+Jump – Jumping is another viable option to escape Spawn’s pressure.
+If Spawn tries to walk back or backdash to whiff punish your poke, this will give enough room to jump out.
+Since many of Spawn’s attacks have high recovery, it will be easy to whiff punish him after a jump.
 Jumping however will not work if Spawn uses a poke.

-4. Flawless Block – Characters with a fast + will also be able to Flawless Block Spawn’s follow-up attack after his ,.
-If you predict that he will poke, then Flawless Blocking will punish the poke for a full combo.
-This is however very risky because if Spawn instead uses his +,,, then you’ll be hit.
+Flawless Block – Characters with a fast + will also be able to Flawless Block Spawn’s follow-up attack.
+If you predict that he will use a poke, Flawless Block it to punish the poke for a full combo.
+This can however be risky because if Spawn instead uses his +,,, then you’ll be hit.

-Spawn can also complete the , string by using Soul Chamber (,Hold+).
-Spawn’s ,Hold+ leaves him at +7 on block allowing him to follow up with any ranged attack.
+Spawn’s Soul Chamber (,Hold+) string leaves him at +7 on block allowing him to follow up with any ranged attack.
 After blocking this string, use a backdash to avoid Spawn’s follow-ups.
 Most of Spawn’s attacks will whiff and leave him temporarily vulnerable due to their high recovery.
 As previously mentioned, the final hit of this string can also be interrupted with an attack or Flawless Blocked and punished with an +.

-Spawn’s Unholy Veil () is a slow 36 frame high attack that also acts as a projectile parry.
-Spawn will likely use this move as a way to counter enemy projectiles.
-When in range, make sure to limit your use of projectiles to prevent from being parried.
+Spawn’s Unholy Veil is a slow 36 frame high attack that also acts as a projectile parry.
+Spawn will mainly use this move as a way to counter projectiles thrown at him.
+When in range, keep projectile zoning to a minimum to prevent from being parried.
 If Spawn successfully parries a projectile, it will trigger a Krushing Blow and launch for a combo.
-If using a character that can fire multiple projectiles in a row, it can be a good idea to Amplify the projectile to stay safe as Spawn can only parry one projectile at a time.
-Due to the slow start-up on Unholy Veil, Spawn must use it on a read to a thrown projectile.
-If you predict that he will use this move, duck underneath it and punish with a +KB.
+If using a character that can fire multiple projectiles in a row, it can also be a good idea to Amplify the projectile as Spawn can only parry one projectile at a time.
+Due to the slow start-up on the Unholy Veil, Spawn will usually use it in anticipation to a thrown projectile.
+If you predict that he will use this move, duck underneath it and punish with a jab or +KB.